harvardinformatics/snpArcher/README.md

 The versions of the various programs may be found in the YAML files in the `envs/` directory.
 You may update any programs listed under the 'dependencies' heading, replacing the version number with the latest you can find after searching the [Anaconda cloud](https://anaconda.org/).

-### Test Data
+## Test Data

-There are currently two different test datasets that accompany this workflow.
+There are currently two different test datasets that accompany these workflows.
 The zebrafinch data consists of reads for 3 individuals that map to a genome with 3 scaffolds (each 200kb in length).
-The Black head duck data consists of reads for 3 individuals that maps to a genome with a single scaffold that gets split (by Nmers) into subintervals.
+The Black head duck data consists of reads that maps to a genome with a single scaffold that gets split into subintervals.

+## Roadmap for Improvements <br>

+We are currently working on improvements to this suite of pipelines.
+Some of the additional features we're implementing and tweaks to functionality include:
+- refactoring **fastq2bam** to run from only the sample sheet CSV, not relying on the config
+- merging workflows to run with a single submission command e.g., ```sbatch run_pipeline.sh``` would download the FASTQs and reference genome, map reads, create genome intervals, and call variants
+- integration of **vcf2mk** and quality control workflows (currently developing in [separate repo](https://github.com/sjswuitchik/compPopGen_ms))
+- integration of demographic inferences

 <br>